 Dalton—music & film columns | film reviews

-Dalton L is a film critic/essayist /festival advisor.
+Christopher Dalton is a film critic/essayist /festival advisor.
 Additionally, editor of the Journal of Indian Cinema and co-author of the book, ‘Indian Film Culture: Indian Cinema’; the founder of the ‘DIY Film Academy’; and the president of the ‘Cinema Society of India’.
 He began his journalistic odyssey writing for ‘The Hindu’.
 A few months later, he was invited to be the associate-editor of a music magazine, ‘Raga To Rock’, and remained for a year.
 He then wrote for the ‘Times Group’.
 His film-reviewing stint spans almost a decade, and includes such publications as ‘Rediff’, ‘The Film Street Journal’, ‘Dear Cinema’, ‘Upper Stall’, and the ‘Deccan Chronicle’ /‘The Asian Age’.

 In addition to being a writer, he is a prolific cameraman too with over ten years of experience as a documenter of reality.
 He has briefly captured in moving images a variety of performers ranging from Pt.
 Jasraj and Trilok Gurtu to Remember Shakti, José Feliciano, The Blues Brothers, MLTR, America, Shaggy, Enrique Iglesias, Jethro Tull, Walter Trout, Uriah Heap, and Dire Straits.